pupeng/hone/README.md

 * Python Twisted 13.0.0

 Initial Setup:
-1. A
-2. B

 1. Insert HONE kernel module on host machine.
-The current kernel module is for HONE-enabled image only, since we have modified kernel NETLINK to make it work. enter HostAgent/kpsimple sudo make up
+    The current kernel module is for HONE-enabled image only, since we have modified kernel NETLINK to make it work. cd ~/hone/HostAgent/kpsimple
+        sudo make up
-2. Compile c++ implementation to python modules enter HostAgent
+2. Compile c++ implementation into python modules cd ~/hone/HostAgent
         ./swig_modules

 Notes:
 1. Start the HONE Controller: